farlee2121/DevEssentialsBlog/_drafts/2022-03-30-Union-based-Result.md

+---
+layout: post
+tags: [Union Types, C#, Discriminated Unions]
+---

+# Union-based Result Types in C#

 I previously wrote about [result types](../_posts/2021-01-15-Results-Update.md) and [union types](../_posts/2021-03-26-Unions-in-CSharp.md) in C#.
-I got wondering if union-based approach would allow nicer result types.
+I got wondering if a union-based approach would allow nicer result types.
 In short, it works, but not as nicely as I'd hope.

 Some of my previous goals for results types included
 - Low-barrier to creating result types